WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 # NEXTDNS WILL STOP WORKING WITHIN THE NEXT WEEK!

-I WILL MAKE A GUIDE ON HOW TO MAKE YOUR OWN DNS SERVICE!
+# FOLLOW STEP 1 TO MAKE YOUR OWN DNS!

 Disclaimer: This costs me money!
 While I can easily afford this, I'd really appreciate some sort of donations, even if it is 50cents lol.
 Thank you!